FREQUENTLY ASKED QUESTIONS

 What types of funding do you provide?

-We care deeply about the long-term health and sustainability of New Jersey’s nonprofit sector and provide both general operating support that applies to program costs and indirect, administrative costs as well as project-specific support.
+We care deeply about the long-term health and sustainability of New Jersey’s nonprofit sector and provide both general operating support as well as project-specific support.

 What are some reasons Dodge might decline an online inquiry or grant proposal?